Siberian sturgeon: Description and population status

 Siberian sturgeon usually weigh about 65 kg, with considerable variability between and within river basins.
 The maximum recorded weight was 210 kg.
 As with all other acipenserids, the Siberian sturgeon are long-lived (up to 60 years), and late to reach sexual maturity (males at 11–24 years, females at 20–28 years).
 They spawn in strong current main stem river channels over stone or gravel substrates.

 The Siberian sturgeon feeds on a variety of benthic organisms, such as crustaceans and chironomid larvae.

 The species had been in steep decline in its natural range due to habitat loss, degradation, and poaching.
 Up to 40% of the Siberian sturgeon spawning habitat has been made inaccessible by damming.
 High levels of pollution in certain places have led to significant negative impacts on the reproductive development of gonads.

 Aquaculture

 While wild catches have been generally declining, the Siberian sturgeon is increasingly farmed both for meat and to produce caviar from its roe.
 Because the Lena population of A. baerii completes its lifecycle in fresh water and sexually matures relatively early, it is the most common original broodstock for captive-bred specimens.
 The main producer of Siberian sturgeon caviar is France, while the largest meat producers are Russia and China.

+In Thailand, a tropical country, it is bred in the high mountains of the north in the Royal Project, an initiative of King Rama IX and Queen Sirikit, to obtain meat and roes for consumption alongside rainbow trout.

+Invasive species

+In late October 2023, a 1.8 kg Siberian sturgeon was caught in the Mekong River in Chiang Khong District, Chiang Rai Province, bordering Thailand and Laos.
+Believed that they escaped from a farm in Laos.
+Several have already been captured by local fishermen.
+It remains a mystery how they survive in such a tropical wet in wild.